fhdsl/Choosing_Genomics_Tools/docs/13-tool-glossary.md

 [Genetic Cancer Risk Detector (GARDE)](https://reimagineehr.utah.edu/innovations/garde/) screens and identifies patients who meet National Comprehensive Cancer Network (NCCN) criteria for genetic evaluation of familial cancer risk based on their family history in the EHR using both structured data and natural language processing of free-text data.
 Patients identified by GARDE are imported into an EHR's population health management dashboard (e.g., Epic's Healthy Planet module) where genetic counseling staff review individual cases, select, and send bulk outreach messages to patients via chatbot and/or through the patient portal.

 GARDE is a population clinical decision support (CDS) platform based on Fast Healthcare Interoperability Resources (FHIR) and CDS Hooks standards to support interoperability and logic sharing beyond single vendor solutions.

+## GenePattern

+GenePattern, www.genepattern.org, is an open software environment providing access to hundreds of tools for the analysis and visualization of genomic data.
+Analyses include general machine learning methods, the gene set enrichment analysis suite, ‘omics-specific tools for bulk and single-cell gene expression, proteomics, flow cytometry, variant annotation, sequence variation and others, as well as  cancer-specific analyses.
+Also included are data preprocessing and utility tools.
+A web-based interface provides easy, non-programmatic access to these tools and allows the creation of multi-step analysis pipelines that enable reproducible in silico research.

+The GenePattern Notebook interface, notebook.genepattern.org, extends the Jupyter Notebook system to allow users to combine GenePattern analyses with text, graphics, and code to create complete research narratives.
+It includes many additional features to make notebooks accessible to non-programmers.
+The online GenePattern Notebook Workspace allows investigators to create, run, and collaborate on notebooks using only a web browser.
+A library of GenePattern Notebooks implementing common scientific workflows is available for investigators to use as templates and adapt to their own requirements.

+To get started with GenePattern you can go through the GenePattern Quick Start Tutorial, view the GenePattern User Guide, or the videos on our YouTube channel.
+To learn more about GenePattern Notebook, view the GenePattern Notebook Quick Start, GenePattern Notebook documentation, run through the tutorial notebooks (click the Tutorial button), or view the videos on the GenePattern Notebooks YouTube channel.

 ## Gene Set Enrichment Analysis (GSEA)